 How to Make Garlic Mashed Potatoes

-- Roast the garlic.
-Remove the papery outer layers of the head of garlic.
-Cut 1/4 inch off the top of the head over garlic.
-Coat in olive oil and wrap in foil.
-Bake for 35 to 40 minutes, until the cloves are soft and beginning to brown.
-Remove from the oven and let cool.
+- Roast the garlic: Remove the papery outer layers of the head of garlic, but don’t fully peel it.
+Cut 1/4 inch off the top of the head.
+Coat in oil and wrap in foil.
+Bake for 35 to 40 minutes, then let cool.

-- Cook the potatoes.
-Cook the potatoes in salted water until fork tender.
-Drain then return to the stove over low heat for 1 to 2 minutes.
+- Cook the potatoes: Cook the potatoes in salted water until tender.
+Drain, then return to the stove over low heat for just a few minutes.

-- Mash the potatoes.
-Add the heavy cream, butter, and roasted garlic to the potatoes and mash until your desired consistency is reached.
-Taste test and season with salt and pepper as needed.
-Enjoy!
+- Mash the potatoes: Add heavy cream, butter, and roasted garlic to the potatoes.
+Mash until your desired consistency is reached – make it totally smooth or leave some chunks!

 - Don’t Over-Mash the Potatoes: You want them to be nice and smooth, but over-mashing them can make the texture sticky or gummy.